Solicitor says Maghaberry Prison 'awash with drugs'

 "The family are distraught, absolutely devastated," says Matt Higgins.

 "They are so let down by the prison service and by the health trust.
-The family believe that if his drugs had been managed properly and he hadn't been taking drugs at that time he would not have committed suicide, and this is a death that was totally avoidable."'Awash with drugs'
+The family believe that if his drugs had been managed properly and he hadn't been taking drugs at that time he would not have committed suicide, and this is a death that was totally avoidable."

 This is the second report by the ombudsman in two weeks which concludes that the availability of illicit drugs and the management of prescription medications played a role in the deaths.